 Neville said the return on investment for local races was likely much higher than big ad buys or a diffused effort to get out the vote.

-A Western Wire analysis of Steyer expenditures in the state of Nevada in the 2016 cycle showed that targeting 5 key races allowed Democrats to take control of the State Senate and State Assembly.
+A comprehensive analysis by Western Wire of Tom Steyer’s expenditures in Nevada during the 2016 cycle revealed that focusing on five key races played a pivotal role in Democrats gaining control of both the State Senate and State Assembly.
+Steyer’s contributions to these races amounted to $70,000.

 “In 2018, 20 target races [emphasis in original] will decide the balance of power in Colorado.
 We’ve created detailed profiles of each race that will be continuously updated through election day.
 We’ve also set up “district funds” to create pots of money, raised in advance, for the eventual Democratic nominee in each target district,” Colorado Resistance writes.